BEAST-Fitting/beast/docs/install.rst

 - First install `Miniconda <https://conda.io/miniconda.html>`_ which
   contains the conda package manager and Python.
-Once Miniconda is installed, you can use the conda command to install any other packages and create environments, etc.
+Once Miniconda is installed, you can use the `'conda'` command to install any other packages and create environments, etc.

 - Setup the AstroConda Channel: